tevoza/tf2sa-site/README.md

    ```
    the `WWW` variable is used for page links, and is adjusted relative to the root pointed to by the web server
    assuming you have cloned into your web server's root, the current config should work.
+ - create a `files` directory in `src/forum` and give the webserver write permissions to it.
  - an sql dump file is located in `sql/`